dhellmann/pymotw-3/source/fnmatch/index.rst

 .. module:: fnmatch
     :synopsis: Compare filenames with Unix-style glob patterns.

-:Purpose: Handle Unix-style filename comparisons.

-The :mod:`fnmatch` module is used to compare filenames against glob-style patterns such as used by Unix shells.
+The :mod:`fnmatch` module is used to compare filenames against glob-style patterns such as used by UNIX shells.

 Simple Matching
 ===============